Allan McKeown: Stage

 McKeown was involved in the West End production of Anyone For Denis?
-(Whitehall Theatre, 1981) via Witzend Productions, and the Broadway show, The Big Love in 1991, a one-woman show starring Ullman.
-He produced the highly successful Jerry Springer: The Opera, winning an Olivier Award for Best Musical.
-He also produced Lennon, a musical based on the life of John Lennon.
+(Whitehall Theatre, 1981) via WitzEnd Productions, and the Broadway production of The Big Love in 1991, a one-woman show starring Ullman.
+He also produced the highly successful Jerry Springer: The Opera, winning an Olivier Award for Best Musical.
+Additionally, he produced Lennon, a musical based on the life of John Lennon.

 Personal life

-McKeown and actress Tracey Ullman married in 1983.
-They had two children and lived in both England and the United States.
-In 2006, McKeown and Ullman topped the "Wealthiest British Comedians" list, with an estimated net worth of £75 million.
+McKeown married actress Tracey Ullman in 1983.
+The couple had two children and maintained residences in both England and the United States.
+In 2006, McKeown and Ullman topped the "Wealthiest British Comedians" list, with an estimated combined net worth of £75 million.

 Death

-McKeown died of prostate cancer in Los Angeles on Christmas Eve 2013, at the age of 67.
+McKeown died from prostate cancer in Los Angeles on 24 December 2013, at the age of 67.